 The infamous perennial flowering herb called Bloodroot is a medicinal plant native to eastern North America.
-Its sap contains a number of alkaloids that are poisonous to ingest above very small amounts, but every part of the plant including its roots can be harvested for the sap or as a powder to be used as a rather powerful topical agent in the treatment of skin tags, moles, eczema, and other skin conditions.
-It even has been used in naturopathic skin cancer treatments as well as for breast cancer.
+Its sap contains a number of alkaloids that are poisonous to ingest above very small amounts.
+However, every part of the plant, including its roots, can be harvested for the sap or as a powder to be used as a rather powerful topical agent in the treatment of skin tags, moles, eczema, and other skin conditions.

 Bloodroot is Sanguinaria canadensis in the Latin (other species are also called bloodroot, but are not the same) and goes by the names bloodwort, red puccoon root, pauson and tetterwort.
 This medicinal plant has gotten a bit of a reputation after several naturopaths and herbal remedies sellers were litigated against for improper medical use and claims.
 Nevertheless, it is one of the best known anticancer herbs and bloodroot has been widely and safely used through the years, with proper care.

 Bloodroot Application Tips

 Gail from Sacramento, California writes: “Sorry to hear some are having bad experiences with bloodroot salve.
 The best black salve I’ve used for years contains bloodroot, galangal, sheep sorrel and red clover.
 It works on surface skin moles and warts as well as tumors beneath the skin because it kills the growth and it’s roots underneath the skin.